 - Hit the Send and your document will be faxed immediately (Make sure to use the same email address as associated with your FAX.PLUS account)

-So, with the FAX.PLUS web app you can easily send fax from Mac devices running any version of Mac OS X, including Yosemite, El Capitan, Sierra, and High Sierra, and there is also the option to send fax from Numbers, Pages, and Keynotes using the FAX.PLUS email to fax feature.
+So, with FAX.PLUS, the secure HIPAA compliant fax service, you can easily send fax from Mac devices running any version of Mac OS X, including Yosemite, El Capitan, Sierra, and High Sierra, and there is also the option to send fax from Numbers, Pages, and Keynotes using the FAX.PLUS email to fax feature.
 While the option to send fax from MacBook Pro and other Mac devices is free (with the limit of 10 page), you need to upgrade your plan to be able to receive fax as well.